 “My mom and dad,” replies Rebekah flatly.

-“What?!” projects Brock, springing bolt upright.
+“What?!” exclaims Brock, springing bolt upright.